 Jordan Harbinger: [01:05:34] This is international news.

-Darren Prince: [01:05:37] Yeah, it’s international, there are social media now.
-There was no social media back then.
-And I tell you when I woke up at 5:00 in the morning to go to the bathroom.
-I’ve never seen more text messages, more emails, more media outlets around the world.
-It was I was like nothing I’ve ever seen because at that point he already went to the game and he was already at that iconic moment.
-He was sitting next to Kim Jong like this and it was everywhere.
-Breaking news and I couldn’t believe it.
+Darren Prince: [01:05:37] Yeah, it’s international.
+There’s social media now; there wasn’t social media back then.
+And I tell you when I woke up at 5:00 in the morning to go to the bathroom, I’ve never seen more text messages, more emails, more media outlets around the world.
+It was like nothing I’ve ever seen because at that point he already went to the game and he was already at that iconic moment.
+He was sitting next to Kim Jong-un like this, and it was everywhere.
+Breaking news, and I couldn’t believe it.